Qal'at Saleh: Demographics

-The town is mostly Shia, but it has a sizable Mandaean and previously Jewish community.
+The town is mostly Shia, but it has a sizable Mandaean and previously also a Jewish community.
 As many smaller rural towns in Iraq, dependent on an agrarian economy, Qalat Saleh is experiencing the inexorable population movements towards regional economic magnets.
 Since the mid-1950s, many families migrated to Amarah, Baghdad and Basra seeking better opportunities.
 Worsening living conditions and deprivation of the peasants, endemic diseases, neglected irrigation projects and increased salinity of the soil has over time reduced the productivity of agricultural land.
 Today, poor returns on agricultural activities is pushing farmers – particularly youth – to leave their land to seek work in towns and cities.
 In 2016, according to estimates of the Directorate of Planning, the town of Qalat Saleh was home to 37,958 inhabitants.
 Qalat Saleh municipality’s population estimates reach 40,000 inhabitants, with an average household size of 7.7 – which is higher than the national average.